 It is safe to say that if you, the author, do not possesses a deep insight into your characters, then your readers will not be able to truly connect with them either.
 Thus, the more time you take to get to know each of your characters, to become acquaintances and even friends with them, the more natural it will feel when you insert them into the various situations and interpersonal dynamics your plot requires.
 In essence, the point I am trying to make here is that the more real your characters feel to you, the more alive and authentic they will appear on the page.

 I will now detail my five step process for how to develop a character.
-These exercises can be used to create customized character development worksheets and are intended to take your characters to the next level of refinement and assume you have already completed my preliminary exercises for finding ideas if you haven’t already done so.
+These exercises can be used to create customized character development worksheets and are intended to take your characters to the next level of refinement.
+Before we begin, take a look at and complete my preliminary exercises for finding ideas if you haven’t already done so.

 In the first stage, you will provide each of your characters with a want and a need, powerful drives that will help to shape their character goals, as well as the obstacles preventing them from easily sating their desires.
 This will help to transform your early cast from passive lists of traits into living, breathing people with concrete goals and longings.